Survey

 Returning

-to the issue of return rates, if the criminal justice educators who
+to the issue of return rates, if the criminal justice educators

-take the time to fill out an internet survey.
-Researchers often include
+motivate strangers to take the time to fill out an internet

-monetary reward or a token gift in the hope that the recipient will
+gift in the hope that the recipient will complete the survey.

-about the timing of two unrelated events, would have had the opposite
+timing of two unrelated events, would have had the opposite

 effect.